“THIS IS WHAT WE DO” – Mark Hinds Optometrist

 Rigid Gas Permeable Contact Lenses (RGP) are made from plastic polymers that allow the flow of oxygen to the eye.
 Practitioners who attempt to do contact lens practice with any degree of seriousness have a detailed knowledge of rigid gas permeable fittings.

 Rigid Gas Permeable are especially beneficial for patients with astigmatisms, patients who have deposits on the soft contact lenses, patients with dry eyes, patients with keratoconus, post-graft, post laser, post PRK, post RK, traumatised corneas, etc. Many of our patients have very poor vision in spectacles yet have the ability to obtain 20/20 vision with well designed RGP contact lenses.
-New technologies in hybrid contact lenses are now available in the form of Duette High Definition, Duette Multifocal, and the successor to the ClearKone hybrid contact lens – the Duette UltraHealth – in addition to our extensive specialty contact lens kits – Duette contact lenses from SynergEyes Inc. USA.
-(See our dedicated page to these hybrid contact lenses as they open the door to clearer vision to those who have found other contact lenses a failure and / or a challenge : http://www.markhindsoptometrists.com.au/services/hybrid-contact-lenses/ )
+New technologies in hybrid contact lenses are now available in the form of Duette High Definition, Duette Multifocal, and the successor to the ClearKone hybrid contact lens – the Duette UltraHealth and the new FC range for post refractive surgery ectasia – in addition to our extensive specialty contact lens kits – Duette contact lenses from SynergEyes Inc. USA.
+(See our dedicated page to these hybrid contact lenses as they open the door to clearer vision to those who have found other contact lenses a failure and / or a challenge : https://markhindsoptometrists.com.au/services/hybrid-contact-lenses/ )

 Rigid Gas Permeable are easier to clean than soft contact lenses and better deposit resistant.